SMZR 25x125 / N52 - magnetic roller

 - In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- Wide application in advanced technologically fields – are used in hard drives, electric motors, medical equipment and very advanced devices.
+- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: